 Like the classic Defender, the Grenadier features boxy bodywork, a steel ladder chassis, solid axles and will be available as either an ‘estate’ or with a ute tray.
 Unlike the classic Defender (or at least early versions of it), it will feature multi-link coil spring suspension as well as modern safety aids like airbags and LED/xenon lights.

 Set to be powered by either a petrol or diesel 3.0L BMW turbocharged inline-six, INEOS is also working closely with Hyundai to develop hydrogen fuel cell technology (a savvy move, considering INEOS produces 300,000 tonnes of hydrogen a year).
-Otherwise, there are few many technical details available to the public, with the vehicle still very much in its prototyping phases.

 The concept of a chemicals company branching out into a completely unrelated field of manufacturing might seem strange, but it’s not without precedent.
 Take ZERO Halliburton, the briefcase manufacturer.
 Halliburton, one of the world’s largest oil field service companies, began making their own aluminium cases because other luggage could not endure the rough travel working on oil fields demands.
-These days, the briefcase brand is arguably more well-known than the petrochemical firm it owes its genesis to (and certainly better respected…)
+These days, the briefcase brand is arguably more well-known than the petrochemical firm it owes its genesis to (and is certainly better respected…)

 If Suzuki Jimny sales are anything to go by, there’s plenty of demand Down Under for boxy, capable 4x4s… Considering INEOS have stated their intentions to market the Grenadier to “agriculture and forestry workers, explorers and adventurers as well as traditional Defender fans”, they’d be silly not to sell it here.